-COUP-TFII sparks prostate cancer progressionNovember 28th, 2012 in Cancer /
+COUP-TFII sparks prostate cancer progressionNovember 28, 2012 in Medicine & Health / Cancer

 Prostate cancer presents a dilemma for patients and the physicians who treat them.
 Which cancers are essentially indolent and present no risk and which are life threatening?
 Which can be watched and which need aggressive treatment?